Choosing your undergraduate accommodation

 Our residence locations

 Our residences are grouped into three villages.
-Each will have a Student Support Centre, open 24 hours a day 7 days a week offering services and support to students in our residences.
+Each village has a Student Support Centre, open 24 hours a day 7 days a week offering services and support to students in our residences.

 Student Residential Village North